Hudson111-s/NvimConfig/README.md

 [![Neovim](https://img.shields.io/badge/Neovim-latest-57A143?logo=neovim&logoColor=white)](https://github.com/neovim/neovim)

-This is my personal Neovim configuration used inside WSL.
+This is my personal Neovim configuration, designed for WSL and Linux systems.

 It uses [lazy.nvim](https://github.com/folke/lazy.nvim) for plugin management and includes a minimal set of plugins for daily development.